railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_journals.rst

    :scale: 75
    :align: center

-   *Partner form in invoicing mode*
+   *Partner Form in Invoicing Mode*

-You can create a new :guilabel:`Invoicing Journal` on a partner on the fly.
+You can create a new :guilabel:`Invoicing Journal` for a partner on the fly.
 You can show if the invoices should be grouped or not after you have generated them in the journal.
 Create a second invoicing journal ``End-of-Month Invoicing`` which you can assign to another partner.